yogsototh/Scratch/content/html/en/blog/Efficient-Vim-knowledge.md

 begindiv(intro)

-en: <%= tldr %> Want to learn vim (the best text editor known to human kind) the fastest way possible.
+<%= tldr %> Want to learn vim (the best text editor known to human kind) the fastest way possible.
 I suggest you a way.

-fr: <%= tlal %> Vous désirez apprendre vim (le meilleur editeur de texte connu à ce jour) le plus rapidement possible.
-Voici mes conseils pour vous aider.

 enddiv

-en: [Vim] the Six Billion Dollar editor
+[Vim] the Six Billion Dollar editor
-fr: [Vim] ou l'éditeur qui vallait 3 milliards :

-en: > Better, Stronger, Faster.
+> Better, Stronger, Faster.
-fr: > Meilleur, plus fort, plus rapide.

-en: Learn [vim] and it will be your last text editor.
+Learn [vim] and it will be your last text editor.
-en: There isn't any better text editor I know.
+There isn't any better text editor I know.
-en: Hard to learn, but it will pay a billion times.
+Hard to learn, but it will pay a billion times.
-fr: Apprenez [vim] et ce sera votre dernier éditeur.
-fr: Aucun éditeur que je connaise ne le surpasse.
-fr: Sa prise en mais est difficile, mais payante.

-en: I suggest you to learn it in 5 steps:
+I suggest you to learn it in 5 steps:
-fr: Je vous conseille de l'apprendre en 5 étapes :

-en: 1.
-Survive
+1. Survive
-en: 2.
-Start to feel comfortable
+2. Start to feel comfortable
-en: 3.
-Feel Better, Stronger, Faster
+3. Feel Better, Stronger, Faster
-en: 4.
-Super powers
+4. Super powers
-fr: 1.
-La survie
-fr: 2.
-Commencer à être à l'aise
-fr: 3.
-Se sentir meilleur, plus fort et plus rapide
-fr: 4.
-Les super-pouvoirs

 [Vim]: http://www.vim.org
 [vim]: http://www.vim.org